Media Studies (MA)

 Applying ideas in practice

 Learning at Leiden University goes well beyond the classroom.
 The Media Studies programmes provide ample opportunity for you to apply ideas in practice throughout the programme.
-You will have the opportunity to take part in projects assigned by external organisations (such as Facebook or other media).
-You may work as an intern at a landmark institution such as New York's International Center of Photography.
-Or you can network with artists, critics and curators during field trips to famous museums and institutions such as the seventeenth-century Bibliotheca Thysiana and the Antwerp Museum Plantin-Moretus.
+You will have the opportunity to take part in projects assigned by external organisations.
+You may work as an intern at a landmark institution such as New York's International Center of Photography, you can network with artists, critics and curators during field trips to famous museums and institutions such as the seventeenth-century Bibliotheca Thysiana and the Antwerp Museum Plantin-Moretus, or you can do an internship with a Dutch news agency such as Volkskrant or NOS.
 By the time you graduate, you will have acquired both practical experience and a rich portfolio of work to show prospective employees.